KIANOUSH-SAU/KIANOUSH-SAU/README.md

 ## Hi, I'm KIA 👋
-I'm an amateur coder striving to be better (and a humble one)
+I'm an amateur web developer striving to be better.

 - ⚡ I like React